 - Now add chicken mixture to each tortilla, roll up, and place seam side down into casserole dish.
 Pour 2 c tomatillo salsa over the tops of the enchiladas, followed by the cheese (if you are using).

 - Cover with foil and bake for 25 minutes.
 Remove and bake an additional 8 minutes, and then broil for the last 2 minutes.

 - While the enchiladas are baking, prepare your pineapple mango salsa by tossing everything together in a small mixing bowl.

 - Remove the enchiladas from the oven and top with sliced avocado and pineapple mango salsa.
-Serve immediately!
+Serve immediately and enjoy!!